gardenjs/gardenjs/README.md

 These can be selected during the installation of Gardenjs or later.
 You can easily create plugins for other frameworks.
 Contact us, we will be happy to link your plugins here.

-## Sponsors

-Gardenjs is an open source project and is licensed under the MIT license.
-Become a sponsor to give us more scope for further development.
-We are grateful for this and will publish your logo and website URL in our README on Github and on our website/documentation.

 ## Contributing

 Gardenjs was developed and is contributed by [Rabbit Development](https://www.rabbitdevelopment.de).
 We look forward to your feedback, please report any bugs.
 We also welcome contributions and are happy about sponsoring.